 The UPM NEPM requires councils that provide kerbside recycling facilities for community use to complete a kerbside recycling report annually.

 Participating jurisdictions are required to seek reports from each local government council in which a kerbside recycling collection service or other municipal materials recovery system is provided, for each financial year.

 Reports on Local Government Data for South Australia:

 Used packaging materials environment protection policy

-To ensure that covenant signatories are not disadvantaged in the marketplace and to encourage participation, the Covenant framework includes a regulatory instrument, the National Environmental Protection Measure (NEPM) for Used Packaging Materials which is implemented by mirrored legislation in each state and territory, such as SA’s Environment Protection (Used Packaging Materials) Policy 2012.
+To ensure that covenant signatories are not disadvantaged in the marketplace and to encourage participation, the Covenant framework includes a regulatory instrument, the UPM NEPM.
+In SA the regulatory instrument is the Environment Protection (Used Packaging Materials) Policy 2012.

 Useful information for SA businesses

 A joint APCO and EPA webinar was held on 10 November 2020, Reducing the environmental impacts of packaging in South Australia: